EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the temperature stress on gpp_potential to one (no stress)
+Sets temperature stress on GPP to 1 (no stress).

 **Parameters**
 - None